maengkkong-rim/maengkkong-rim/_posts/2022-09-14-Review of Deep Reinforcement Learning for Robot Manipulation.md

 <h2 id="con">Conclusion</h2>
 - Described RL algorithms used in robot manipulation <br>
 - Adjusting RL on real robot applications is still limited <br>
-- But RL in robot manipulation will have a promising future ahead <br>
+- But RL in robot manipulation will have a promising future ahead <br><br>

 [`Top`](#abs)
 ---